Pseudo

 GNUnet's Anonymity Protocol

-GNUnet's GAP protocol has some interesting strengths over I2P, at least according to the claims in its whitepapers:
+GNUnet's file sharing protocol GAP has some interesting strengths, according to the claims in its whitepapers:

 - Untraceability: The protocol makes various efforts to hide who is communicating with whom.